 In AO/AH Zones, new and substantially improved residential structures must have their lowest floor (including basement) above the highest adjacent grade at least one foot above the FIRM’s depth number (at least three feet if no depth number is specified).
 In AO/AH Zones, adequate drainage paths around structures on slopes are required to guide flood waters away from proposed structures.

-SECTION B.1.1.
-RESIDENTIAL CONSTRUCTION FREEBOARD

-The County of Marshall has elected to adopt a freeboard option for new construction and substantial improvement of any residential structure.
-The freeboard option requires that lowest floor elevation to be built above the BFE by the height selected.
-The County of Marshall has elected a:

-1 feet of freeboard meaning the lowest floor must be built 1 feet above the BFE.

 SECTION B.2 NONRESIDENTIAL CONSTRUCTION

 New construction and substantial improvements of any commercial, industrial, or other nonresidential structure shall either have the lowest floor (including basement) elevated to the base flood level, unless a freeboard option is noted below, or together with attendant utility and sanitary facilities, be designed so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
 A registered professional engineer or architect shall develop and/or review structural design, specifications, and plans for the construction, and shall certify that the design and methods of construction are in accordance with accepted standards of practice as outlined in this subsection.
 A record of such certification that includes the specific elevation (in relation to mean sea level) to which such structures are floodproofed shall be maintained by the Floodplain Administrator.
-If the use or occupancy of the building changes in the future to residential, then the dry floodproofing of the structure cannot be used when determining compliance of the structure to the residential construction of this ordinance, ARTICLE V, SECTION B.1 RESIDENTIAL CONSTRUCTION and ARTICLE V, SECTION B.1.1 RESIDENTIAL CONSTRUCTION FREEBOARD.
+If the use or occupancy of the building changes in the future to residential, then the dry floodproofing of the structure cannot be used when determining compliance of the structure to the residential construction of this ordinance, ARTICLE V, SECTION B.1 RESIDENTIAL CONSTRUCTION.
 As such, the building will not be grandfathered into compliance and will be required to be brought into compliance with the residential construction requirements of this ordinance.

 In AO/AH Zones, new and substantially improved non-residential structures must have their lowest floor (including basement) above the highest adjacent grade at least one foot above the FIRM’s depth number (at least three feet if no depth number is specified).
 In AO/AH Zones, adequate drainage paths around structures on slopes are required to guide flood waters away from proposed structures.

-SECTION B.2.1 NONRESIDENTIAL CONSTRUCTION FREEBOARD

-The County of Marshall has elected to adopt a freeboard option for new construction and substantial improvement of any nonresidential structure.
-The freeboard option requires that lowest floor elevation to be built above the BFE by the height selected.
-The County of Marshall has elected a:

-1 feet of freeboard meaning the lowest floor must be built 1 feet above the BFE.

 SECTION B.3.
 ENCLOSURES